Setting the scene…

 This stereotyping is a tough nut to crack.
 It involves bridging knowledge gaps, but also long-held attitudes and behaviors.
 We quickly realised that market intelligence alone – on the financial lives of FDPs and business case for providing FDPs with financial access – just wasn’t enough.
 Financial services providers needed to see and feel the refugee market for themselves.

-In November 2017, FSD Africa, AFR and UNHCR took bank decision-makers out of their offices in Kigali and into a refugee settlement for two nights to develop and test new/existing products, an approach which will be replicated by colleagues at FSD Uganda in June 2018.
+In November 2017, FSD Africa, AFR and UNHCR took bank decision-makers out of their offices in Kigali and into a refugee settlement for two nights to develop and test new/existing products, an approach which was replicated by colleagues at FSD Uganda in June 2018.

-The transformation was remarkable, and something we started to document in video form to be able to share with other banking decision makers in Kigali, East Africa and beyond.
+The transformation was remarkable, and something we started to document, in order to share with other banking decision makers in Kigali, East Africa and beyond.

 The power of partnerships…

 FSD Africa knew little about this space when we started out.
 We had theories to test, but little practical experience of accessing camps, refugee politics nor humanitarian assistance more broadly.

 The only way we have been able to learn quickly is through the quality of our partners.
 For UNHCR Rwanda to speak with authority about the power of markets to deliver welfare enhancing outcomes to FDPs was refreshing and impressive in a space historically dominated by charitable giving and direct delivery.